AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_Shape.md

 * Field column, which holds the resolved column label of the field
 * Value column, which holds the property value or stream related data such as name, id, tags or metadata

-The column header of the index and grouping value columns may vary depending on the resolved label.
-The Field and Value column headers are not modifiable.
+The column label of the index and grouping value columns may vary depending on the resolved label.
+The Field and Value column labels are not modifiable.

 The data view is built veritically by grouping field, if present, then by field.